NikoZBK/SimpleAuthenticationApp/README.md

   * Passwords are hashed using `bcryptjs`
 * User login/logout
   * Access and refresh token generation
-* Protected routes
+* Password Resets
-  * Tokens are validated
+   * Emails are sent with a verification link
-* User information is stored using MongoDB
+* User information stored with MongoDB

 ## Instructions